maximilianlemberg-awl/git-ai-toolkit/README.md

 ## 👋 Description

 This tool can generate commit messages for your Git repository by summarizing the changes using the OpenAI API.
-It identifies the Git repository, checks for changes using `git diff`, and uses OpenAI to provide a one-sentence summary of the changes.
+It identifies the Git repository, checks for changes (both staged and unstaged), and uses OpenAI to provide a comprehensive commit message following conventional commit formats.
 If you approve, the changes can be committed and optionally pushed to the remote repository.

+### Enhanced Features

+- **Conventional Commit Format**: Uses standardized types (feat, fix, docs, etc.)
+- **Smart Context Gathering**: Analyzes branch, file types, and repository context
+- **Staged & Unstaged Changes**: Handles both types of changes with selective staging
+- **Interactive Editing**: Edit commit messages before finalizing
+- **Project-Specific Conventions**: Learns from your commit history
+- **Color-Coded Output**: Better visual organization of information
+- **Extended Description**: Auto-generates detailed descriptions for complex changes

 ## 🚀 Installation